avalero92/TSGenerator/README.md

 1- **general.Quality** function: is used to obtain the average percentage of the quality of all time series (in case of multiple time series) as a function of the number of observations in each series.

+2- **count.NA** function: aims to count and visualize the number of NA values in a dataset related to plot observations over time.

 ## Examples